golioth/developer-training/website/docs/golioth-exploration/02-device-interaction/01-device-status.md

 * `Tags`: (Optional) Used to create device groups within your fleet
 * `Primary Hardware ID`: Can be generated or customized for fleet organization (e.g. some customer use MAC address in this field)
-* `Device Id`: Use by the Golioth API to identify this device
+* `Device Id`: Used by the Golioth API to identify this device
 * `History`: Displays when this virtual device was created and last updated
 * `Status`: Displays information on when device last checked in and if its Settings Service has confirmed lasted cloud-side settings